BrilliantGrant/Github-Search/README.md

 ## Description

-This ia a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+This ia a web application where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories.

 ## Setup/Installation Requirements
  * Install Angular CLI that will helps to create and develop our